governify/governify-web/content/development/local-deploy.md

 ### Develop a feature in an existing microservice

 To develop a feature is as simple as shutting the container down and then starting the microservice cloned from GitHub.
-F.e.: If the collector-events wants to be modified:
+E.g. If the collector-events wants to be modified:

 1. Stop the container:
 ```